 Test everything in the light of the Word of God and keep that which is good.
 (1 Thessalonians 5:21, 1 John 4:1-3)

 If you want to find out more about God’s miracles, you are in a good spot.
-My whole website is about healing and deliverance.
-A good article you could dive deeper into: What is the gift of miracles & the 42 miracles Jesus performed in chronological order.
+My whole website is about healing, deliverance, and discipleship.
+Here’s a good article you could dive deeper into: What is the gift of miracles & the 42 miracles Jesus performed in chronological order.

 Making a willful decision against God